wp-plugins/form-maker/readme.txt

 *   Conditional fileds.
 *   CC and BCC mail options for sending out the submitted form
 *   37 responsive theme with customizable design
+*   Displaying the country, country code and other date in the Submissions section IP pop-up

 Upgrade to [WordPress Form Maker Pro](http://web-dorado.com/products/wordpress-form.html) to add features: